 The entire complex is not small with malls and outdoor areas.
 There are so many to see and do in between the marina and vibrant malls – SA Rugby Museum, Two Oceans Aquarium, Chavonnes Battery Museum, Seal Spotting, Cape Wheel, Jolly Roger Pirate Boat… and the list goes on.
 The area was developed in 1988 and it’s a comparatively safe area to hang out at night.
 Apart from the shopping and dining experience, there is an abundance of leisure activities from cycling and jogging routes, water sports, and a weekly farmer’s market, to live music in the amphitheater.
 Even if you are not into any of these landmarks or shopping, take a walk on the scenic Boardwalk Path and take a breather when soaking up the beauty of the Atlantic Ocean, and possibly even spotting a frolicking seal or a pod of dolphins.

 Don’t forget to look for one of the giant yellow frames that is an iconic photo spot to “frame” the Table Mountain during sunny days!

 There is a wide selection of dining places in the complex and I would recommend Karibu Restaurant and Quay Four.
 The Karibu Restaurant is yet another African restaurant where you could venture some authentic African dishes, and the Quay Four has oysters and quality seafood at a very reasonable price.

 Cape Town Stadium

-Clean, sleek and a modern circle.
+Clean, sleek, and a modern circle.
 I was talking about the Cape Town Stadium located on the waterfront.
-Built in 2010 for the FIFA World Cup, the giant structure is prominently visible all the way up to the Table Mountain.
-Don’t forget to stop by and admire the modern architecture on the way visiting the V&A Waterfront!
+Built for the FIFA World Cup in 2010, the giant structure is prominently visible all the way up to the Table Mountain.
+Don’t forget to stop by and admire the modern architecture on the way to visiting the V&A Waterfront!